 Members: Your genotype for rs2070744 is —.

-Nitric oxide is needed in just the right levels, specific to the tissue in question.
+Nitric oxide is needed at just the right levels, specific to the tissue in question.

 Increasing endothelial nitric oxide synthase may help with hypertension for some people.
-This may especially be true in conjunction with the above NOS3 genetic variants.[ref]
+It may especially be true in conjunction with the above NOS3 genetic variants.[ref]

 Interaction between high-fat diet, blood pressure, and your genes